 The first two titles are both out of print.
 And unfortunately, there are no plans to re-release either title.
 Your best bet is to look around at record conventions.
 We've heard copies of Black Cat float around on CD, but (if true) are certainly mastered from 1/8" analog tapes, at best.
 No true digital version is known to have circulated.
 But original versions of these recordings are available, you just have to seek them out, and be willing to pay the price.

 Live recordings are all around, particularly in Austin.
 This site will occasionally post MP3 files of both old and new shows, but if you want complete copies, you have to seek out a local hathead.

 The extended version of "Bonecrusher" was never released to the public.
 It was sent to radio stations as promotion for the Good to Be Gone LP.
 The single has three versions of the song (LP, radio, extended), but the one you want to hear (extended) is best sought-out by tuning to KLBJ-FM (93.7) in Austin at approx. 5:05 pm every Friday.
 Host Johnny Walker plays the extended version every week, around that time.
 The lyrics to the extended version can be found by clicking here.

 WHAT'S UP WITH THE BONECRUSHER?
 I HEAR IT EVERYWHERE.

 The song evolved in 1992-93, in Austin and a live tour of the mid-Atlantic and east coast.
-It quickly became a crowd favorite, particularly as a closer, because of it’s furious pace, epic length, and hilarious call-and-response section (in which Bill and Kevin traded barbs back and forth over the PA).
+It quickly became a crowd favorite, particularly as a closer, because of it's furious pace, epic length, and hilarious call-and-response section (in which Bill and Kevin traded barbs back and forth over their microphones).
 This section was later dropped from the song, entirely, though Kevin usually managed to draw-out live versions of the song with dadaesque monologues and plenty of non sequitur.

 Kevin later modified the "rocking" version to resemble the acoustic version by changing the song's chord structure.